top of page

 ‘We gave you wages and a passport, ain’t we?’

-‘We never asked to be colonised,’ I yelled in between huffs and puffs. ‘lately North Korea would have done better.’
+‘We never asked to be colonised,’ I yelled in between huffs and puffs. ‘lately I feel North Korea would have done better.’
 Natalie pressed my thumb tightly.

 ‘What?’
 I continued, ‘at least we wouldn’t be sucking off the Americans, right?’